Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Introduction

 \section{Introduction}

 Gauge fluxes play a central role in many quantum systems and can often be observed through their coupling to external fields, with their effects appearing as geometric phases in quantum mechanics \cite{Cohen2019}.
 For example, magnetic fluxes can be detected through electromagnetic responses such as the Aharonov-Bohm effect or quantized vortices in superconductors.
-In quantum spin liquids (QSLs), however, emergent gauge fluxes do not directly couple to either electric or magnetic fields, making their detection more challenging.

-QSLs provide a natural setting in which emergent gauge fields arise from the fractionalization of spin degrees of freedom \cite{Balents2010, Savary2017, Broholm2020}.
-In these systems, conventional magnetic order is absent, and the spin degrees of freedom fractionalize into emergent quasiparticles coupled to gauge fields.
-The corresponding gauge fluxes distinguish different sectors of the spin liquid and determine its low-energy properties.
+In quantum spin liquids (QSLs), by contrast, the relevant gauge fluxes are emergent and do not couple directly to electric or magnetic fields, making them much more difficult to detect.
+These fluxes arise from the fractionalization of spin degrees of freedom into emergent quasiparticles coupled to a gauge field \cite{Balents2010, Savary2017, Broholm2020}.
+They distinguish different sectors of the spin liquid and play a central role in its low-energy properties.

 A paradigmatic example is the Kitaev model on the honeycomb lattice \cite{Kitaev2006}, which provides an exactly solvable realization of a QSL without relying on mean-field approximations \cite{Wen1991}.
 The emergent gauge field is $Z_2$ valued, and each plaquette hosts a discrete flux $w_p=\pm1$, corresponding to $0$ or $\pi$-flux through a plaquette of the lattice.
 In the pristine model without any defects, the ground state is in the zero-flux sector where all plaquettes exhibit $w_p = +1$.
 Furthermore, the system becomes a non-Abelian spin liquid once the time-reversal symmetry (TRS) is broken, and the excited $\pi$-fluxes in this phase can bind localized Majorana zero modes (MZMs), reflecting the nontrivial topology of the fractionalized excitations.